 At Moses Brown, fifth grade musicians use all the musical skills they have built throughout their lower school experiences to compose and perform original music.
 They develop and articulate their own musical preferences, allowing those preferences to drive their engagement with music.
-They collaborate artistically to put together a student-driven public presentation for the Spring Concert, performing solos, and share songs that are important to them.
-In class, they often study and perform music that supports their other classes, including songs from the civil rights movement.
+They collaborate artistically to put together a student-driven public presentation at a spring music performance for the Spring Concert, performing solos, and share sharing songs that are important to them.
+In class, they often study and perform music that supports their other classes, including songs from the civil rights movement and today’s struggles for justice and equality.

 In wood shop, fifth graders exhibit controlled, effective hand tool use and gain practical experience in basic layout and construction procedures.
 They read measured drawings, prepare materials lists, and plan the sequence of construction steps.
 A letter/napkin holder gives new students the chance to become acquainted with basic hand tool skills to create a straightforward, useful final product.
 Many Moses Brown parents have a toolbox made by their fifth grader, and most report that they hold up under years of hard use.
 All fifth graders are challenged to strengthen their manual control, constructively criticize their own efforts, and work with classmates in a cooperative, respectful atmosphere.